 Whether you like it or not, and data shows most people don’t, Windows 10 is here to stay.
-Microsoft won’t be selling any new operating systems but continue to keep improving Windows 10.
-Sooner or later you’ll probably have to get yourself familiar with the latest Windows.
+Microsoft won’t sell any new operating systems but keep improving Windows 10.
+Sooner or later you’ll probably have to get familiar with the latest Windows.
 You’ll probably first want to know which version of Windows 10 to get.
-Even if you have been using Windows 10 for a while, it is quite different from Windows 7 and 8, despite being a hybrid of the two, philosophically.
+Even if you have been using Windows 10 for a while, it is different from Windows 7 and 8, despite being a hybrid.
 We have been sharing some useful Windows 10 tips over time if you haven’t checked them out yet.
-Here are 5 more that might just make your Windows experience better.
+Here are 5 more that might make your Windows experience better.

 1. Easily launch multiple instances of a program

 If I were to count two major differences that make PCs better than smartphones, I’d say the ability to launch multiple apps on the same screen and the ability to launch multiple instances of the same app.
-The latter is something we tend to not notice but on your PC you can not only launch Chrome and Firefox together but you can launch two, three, or four Chrome instances, or Windows if you need to.
+The latter is something we tend to ignore but on your PC you can not only launch Chrome and Firefox together but also two, three, or four Chrome instances, or Windows if you need to.

 Most desktop programs support launching multiple instances of them.
-All you have to do is launch the same program again.
-But if you’ve pinned a program to the taskbar, you’ll realize that clicking on it simply minimizes or maximizes the first instance.
+However, if you’ve pinned a program to the taskbar, you’ll realize that clicking on it minimizes or maximizes the first instance.
 Try a middle-click with your mouse and you might be surprised.
 Doing a middle-click on a taskbar icon launches a separate instance of the app.

 2. Mobile Hotspot